 Tips about painting and decorating videos

-Video is the future of the internet, and for anyone looking to discover the finer points of painting and decorating, video is a fabulous resource on several levels.
-So here are a few tips about painting and decorating videos.
+One of the best Tips about painting and decorating videos is that Video is the future of the internet.
+For anyone looking to discover the finer points of painting and decorating, video is a fabulous resource on several levels.
+Here are a few specific tips about painting and decorating videos.

 Video to improve painting technique